 Intrusion Detection Systems with Event Logging

-Part of your security compliance standards should include a way to track and record all types of intrusion attempts.
-Intrusion detection systems with event logging solutions are necessary to ensure you meet compliance standards like Payment Card Industry (PCI) and Health Insurance Portability and Accountability (HIPPA).
+Your security compliance standards should include a way to track and record all types of intrusion attempts.
+Intrusion detection systems with event logging solutions are necessary to ensure you meet compliance standards like Payment Card Industry (PCI) and Health Insurance Portability and Accountability (HIPAA).

 Some cloud services offer IDS monitoring services and update the security rules for their firewalls to counter the latest threat signals and malicious IP addresses.